pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 ### Modifying volumes

 Once the PVC for an ephemeral volume has been created, it can be updated directly like other PVCs.
-The controller will not interfere with that because it never updates PVCs.
+The new controller will not interfere with that because it never updates PVCs.
 This can be used to control features like volume resizing.